bradfrost/atomic-design/chapter-4.md

 - Design systems **lead to cohesive, consistent experiences**.
 That means users master your UI faster, leading to more conversions and **more money** based on the metrics your stakeholders care about.
 - Design systems **speed up your team's workflow**.
 Rather than reinventing the wheel every time a new request comes down the pipe, teams can reuse already-established UI puzzle pieces to roll out new pages and features faster than ever before.
 - Centralizing UI components in a pattern library **establishes a shared vocabulary** for everyone in the organization and **creates a more collaborative workflow** across all disciplines.
 With everyone speaking the same language, more time is spent getting work done and less time is spent dealing with superfluous back-and-forth communications and meetings.
-- Design systems **make cross-browser/device, performance, and accessibility testing easier**, vastly speeding up production time and therefore allowing teams to launch more stuff faster.
+- Design systems **make cross-browser/device, performance, and accessibility testing easier**, vastly speeding up production time and therefore allowing teams to launch higher-quality work faster.
 Also, baking best practices like accessibility into a living design system means less risk of getting sued for inaccessible features.
 - Once a design system (with accompanying pattern library) is established, it **serves as a future-friendly foundation** for the organization to modify, tweak, extend, and improve upon over time.
 Doing some AB testing?
 Roll the learnings from those tests into the living design system!
 Made some big performance optimizations?
 Roll them into the living design system!
 The *living* part of living design systems means they can always adapt to meet the future needs of the organization, saving time and money all the while.

 Framing things through the lens of time and money helps the people controlling the pursestrings understand why a design system is a worthwhile pursuit.
 With any luck, these conversations will translate to a concrete commitment from the organization (read: allocating real time and money) to make a design system happen.